liukevin245/CVPDL_baseline_model/README.md

 # CVPDL Final Project Baseline ResNet50 Model
 ## How to run this code
 1. Clone this repository
+2. `cd CVPDL_baseline_model`
+3. `git clone https://github.com/DeepVoltaire/AutoAugment.git` for data augmentation
+4. Modify 2nd line in `AutoAugment/autoaugment.py` from `ops import *` to `from AutoAugment.ops import *`
-2. Follow the instructions below to prepare your data & give correct commands
+5. Follow the instructions below to prepare your data & give correct commands

 ## Data Preparation
 Put all your data in the following manner